apisec-inc/documentation/docs/ProjectDashboard.md

 #### **4.1.4.
 View Open Vulnerabilities**
-At the bottom of the 'Demo' page, the list of Open Vulnerabilities appears after the Scan.
+At the bottom of the 'Project' page, the list of Open Vulnerabilities appears after the Scan.
 User can view the details of each vulnerability by clicking on it.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/166120396-257c5d32-ff2c-457b-bc7b-e3980e00c98c.png"/>